Settlement Agreements: an overview

-Settlement agreements (formerly known as compromise agreements) provide that in return for a payment you give up your right to bring claims against your employer at the employment tribunal or in the courts.
+Settlement agreements (formerly known as compromise agreements) state that in return for a payment, you give up your right to bring claims against your employer at the employment tribunal or in the courts.

 Settlement agreements are individual contracts between you and your employer.
 As such, the content of a settlement agreement is not set in stone and there is absolutely no standard way to do them.
 There are certain minimum contents set out by statute, such as it must be in writing and signed by an independent advisor, but the money element is often open to negotiation.

 Your independent adviser – who will usually be a lawyer – must also explain the agreement to you.
 This is so that you fully understand exactly what you are signing.
 A good lawyer will also be able to answer any questions you might have and give you advice on the terms of your agreement.
 You usually pay nothing for advice from a lawyer on the agreement, because it’s standard for employers to pay the legal fee of having the document signed.

 However, if your lawyer assesses that your agreement should be offering you more, they will explain this to you and offer to negotiate with your employer on your behalf.
 This additional service would require you to pay a separate fee.Many law firms offer a form of ‘no win no fee’ whereby the fee is a small percentage of the increase the lawyer achieves for you over and above the amount your employer originally offered.

 We see hundreds of settlement agreements and can tell you whether yours contains any unusual clauses in the small print, or doesn’t maximize potential benefits to you.
 If anything in your agreement seems strange or unfair to you, don’t be afraid to ask questions and check what could be done as part of the initial assessment.

 At Monaco Solicitors, we believe in going through all the possible outcomes with you in detail, all as part of the service.

 - If you sign a settlement agreement you will give up all rights to sue your employer – even for existing contractual rights